unageek/inari/README.md

 ## Requirements

+### `rustc` version

-The nightly Rust toolchain is required, since the [new `asm!` macro](https://blog.rust-lang.org/inside-rust/2020/06/08/new-inline-asm.html) is used.
+A recent version of the nightly toolchain is required, since the [new `asm!` macro](https://blog.rust-lang.org/inside-rust/2020/06/08/new-inline-asm.html) is used.
+You need to specify the toolchain by, for example, the [toolchain file](https://rust-lang.github.io/rustup/overrides.html#the-toolchain-file) in your crate (see [example](https://github.com/unageek/inari-graph/blob/master/rust-toolchain)).

+### Target CPU

+Haswell or newer microarchitecture is required.
+You need to specify the target CPU by, for example, the [Cargo configuration file](https://doc.rust-lang.org/cargo/reference/config.html) in your crate (see [example](https://github.com/unageek/inari-graph/blob/master/.cargo/config.toml)).

 ## Conditional features

-- `gmp` (enabled by default) - Enables operations that depend on GMP and MPFR, namely transcendental functions and conversion between texts and intervals.
-You can opt-out the feature to reduce dependency.
-Even in that case, you can still access to basic arithmetic operations that are required for writing filters for geometric predicates.
+- `gmp` (enabled by default) - Enables operations that depend on GMP and MPFR, namely, transcendental functions and conversion between texts and intervals.
+You can opt-out the feature to reduce dependencies.
+Even in that case, you still have access to all arithmetic operations that are required for writing filters for robust geometric predicates.

 ## Made with inari